What is the quickest way to go from a medical assistant to RN?

 A BSN, or Bachelor of Science in Nursing

-A Bachelor of Science in Nursing program may include all the same courses and clinical experience as the ADN or ASN.
-But, it may cover even more ground.
-Like, communications, leadership, and more science courses.
-This program may take about 4 years, in total.
-Already earned an ADN or ASN and want to earn a four-year nursing degree?
-Some nurses go on to earn their Bachelor’s degree in RN-to-BSN programs.
-Also called RN bridge programs.
+A Bachelor of Science in Nursing program encompasses the same foundational courses and clinical experiences as ADN or ASN programs, but with added depth.
+Expect to cover subjects like communication, leadership, and advanced science courses.
+This comprehensive program typically spans around 4 years.
+Already have an ADN or ASN and looking to further your education?
+Many nurses pursue a Bachelor’s degree through RN-to-BSN or RN bridge programs.

 MAs may also have a few education paths to consider:

 - On the job training.
-Many states don’t have formal education rules for MAs.
-Employers may prefer that you earn a cert or degree.
-But, some may hire medical assistants with a high school diploma and train them on the job.
+Some states lack strict education requirements for MAs.
+While many employers prefer certified or degreed candidates, some may hire individuals with a high school diploma and provide training on-site.

 How to Transition